-- For the quarter ending September 30, on October 31, and
+- For the quarter ending September 30, on October 31

-See IRS Form 941 Instructions (PDF) for more detailed information.
+IRS Form 941 Instructions (PDF) will provide more detailed information.

 - Check Form 941 for errors.
 Don't try to fix errors you already made on deposits; you will need to submit Form 941-X to fix this type of error.

-- Make sure all your numbers match, particularly the tax liability number on Line 10 vs. the Tax liability total on Line 17.
+- Make sure all of your numbers match, particularly the tax liability number on Line 10 versus the tax liability total on Line 17.
 A mismatch can cause your 941 to be rejected or subject you to fines.